capac/running_app/README.rst

 ======

 * Draw feature of bar chart plots can be slow for higher look-back periods of 6 months or over.
+For this reason, lookbacks are limited to 6 months.